Idan-sh/Java-Server-Logs/README.md

 <br />

 #### 3.2.3 Get TODOs Count
-Returns the total number of TODOs in the system, according to the given filter.
+Returns the total number of TODOs in the app, according to the given filter.
 `Endpoint:` /todo/size
 `Method:` GET
 `Query Parameter:` status, possible values- `ALL`, `PENDING`, `LATE`, `DONE`.